Covid-19 Media Project

 The reporter mentions the possibility of a national emergency being declared, schools being shut down, and then flashes to a graphic of a map of the United States of 106 cases highlighting the states in a virus print where there are reported cases.
 It is a dramatic impression that at the time did not provide any information to the public regarding risk, because even if there are cases reported in your state you could be 100s of miles from a confirmed case.
 For example, Texas was highlighted at that time.
 If there were cases in Dallas or Houston, a person living in El Paso would be 600 miles from any confirmed case.
 The graphic was more of a tool to exaggerate the area of infection at that time to exaggerate individual risk.

-The audience is exposed to the word outbreak, they hear of deaths, they see ambulances and people being carted off by first responders; they see a middle aged daughter fearful her elderly mother’s health is going to die from the virus.
+The audience is exposed to the word outbreak, they hear of deaths, they see ambulances and people being carted off by first responders; they see a middle aged daughter fearful her elderly mother’s health is going to produce fatal complications with the virus.
 This increases concern by prompting the audience to consider people who they know who could be at risk.

 The report goes on to mention 18 deaths in Italy, and mentions cases in Wuhan have begun to decline.
 Finally the report cuts to an anchor on scene at the nursing home and concludes with the necessity to contain the spread.